 - Environmentally friendly.

-- Greater levels of customer comfort, information and safety with the latest developments in railway technology.
+- Greater levels of customer comfort, information and safety

 - Improved access - wider doors, automatic ramps for the mobility impaired and lower floors for push chairs or people with luggage.

 - Safety improvements - cameras allow the driver to see all of the train and on-board CCTV camera system will operate continuously in all cars.

 2013 - Wiri depot opened.
 First electric train arrived.

 2014 (April) - First train in service on Onehunga line.
 Manukau line gets electric trains.

 2015 (Jan) - Southern Line services progressively introduced.
 Full operations scheduled late July.

 2015 (May) - Western line services being progressively introduced with full operations scheduled for late July.

 2015 (May) - Weekend services on all routes.

 2017 (Nov) - Contract signed with CAF for 15 more three-car trains.